shereedietel/notes/README.md

 # 2023-11-28
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can keep track of your code and collaborate with others more effectively.
 Always write concise, well-documented code, as this will make it easier for others to understand and contribute to your project.
 Don't be afraid to ask for help or advice from others, because this can lead to you learning new skills and solving problems more quickly.
 Finally, always be open to learning and trying new technologies and programming languages, which will keep you ahead of the curve and ready for new challenges.

+# 2023-11-29
+- "Today's programming wisdom is to focus on writing clean, maintainable, and efficient code.
+This means using clear and descriptive variable names, commenting your code effectively, avoiding unnecessary complexity, and optimizing for performance where possible.
+Remember, code is read more often than it is written, so always consider the readability of your code and how easy it will be for others (or your future self) to understand and work with."